 SPRM is a high-resolution imaging-based SPR mode.
 It provides both bright field optical images and SPR data (affinity and kinetic parameters) of the sensing area (Figure 2).
-It produces one SPR sensorgram at each pixel of the image, offering spatial mapping of the binding activities over any given sensing area and much more information than the conventional SPR mode.
+SPRM (such as SPRm200) produces one SPR sensorgram at each pixel of the image, offering spatial mapping of the binding activities over any given sensing area and much more information than the conventional SPR mode.
 SPRM can be used not only for conventional SPR measurements of binding analysis, but also for heterogeneity studies of cellular response to drug candidates.
 Because of its high spatial resolution (~ 1 µm), it can monitor and measure virus and bacteria binding activities, which cannot be directly measured with the conventional SPR mode.
 SPRM is especially powerful in measuring drug interactions with membrane proteins in their native state as the protein molecules are within the membranes of live cells.

 FIG. 2.
 High-resolution imaging-based SPR mode